Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Abstract

 \section{Abstract}

-Quantum walk has played an important role in development of quantum algorithms and protocols for quantum simulations.
-The speedup observed in quantum walk algorithms is attributed to quantum interference of spreading wave packet in position space.
+One-dimensional discrete-time quantum walk has played an important role in development of quantum algorithms and protocols for different quantum simulations.
+The speedup observed in quantum walk algorithms is attributed to quantum interference and coherence of the wave packet in position space.
 Similarly, localization in quantum walk due to disorder is also attributed to quantum interference effect.
 Therefore, it is intriguing to have a closer look and understand the way quantum interference manifests in different forms of quantum walk dynamics.
-Here we will use interference measure to quantify the interference in position space and coin space, together and independently.
-This interference measure helps us to differentiate localisation seen in quantum walks due to different forms of disorder and topological effects.
-We also shown that the interference measure in the coin space alone can serve as an indicator of the spatially localized quantum state.
-Comparing the result of interference and correlated coherence with the entanglement dynamics we show that all the intricate features of entanglement is captured by correlated coherence.
-This will give us a better understanding of role of quantum interference in quantum dynamics and its effect on entanglement.
-With the control over quantum walk dynamics and quantum interference, exploring the possibility of using interference as resource will be of immediate interest.
+Quantum coherence in the system is responsible for quantum interference in the system.
+Here we will use coherence measure to quantify the interference in the discrete-time quantum walk.
+We show coherence in the position and coin space, together and independently, and present the contribution of coherence to the quantum interference in the system.
+This study helps us to differentiate the localization seen in one dimensional discrete-time quantum walks due to different forms of disorders and topological effects.